marcoandre1/meeting-API/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+# meeting-API
+This repository holds a meeting-API.
+For more info, take a look at the [wiki](https://github.com/marcoandre1/meeting-API/wiki)

+# Usage
+Simply clone this repo and run `composer install` to install all the required dependencies.
+Make sure to rename the `.env.example` file to `.env` and also run `php artisan key:generate` to generate an application key for this Laravel API.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: